GBKS/opendesign.guide/content/8-improving-ux.md

 ## Understanding Your Community

 Before jumping into design changes, you need to really get to know your users.
 In open source, this can be both surprisingly easy and unexpectedly tricky.
 It’s easier because your users are often active in community forums, openly discussing their needs and ideas.
-But it’s also harder because open source projects serve a wide range of people – from beginners to experts – each with different preferences.
-[C5](/5-design-process#conducting-user-research){:class='chapter-link'}.
+But it’s also harder because open source projects serve a wide range of people – from beginners to experts – each with different preferences [C5](/5-design-process#conducting-user-research){:class='chapter-link'}.

 Think of it like hosting a party.
 You’ve got a mix of guests with different tastes.
 Some prefer casual conversations, while others are deep into technical debates.
 Your job is to listen and observe – join community discussions, watch how people use the software, and pay attention to the workarounds they create.
 These workarounds are like clues, hinting at areas that could be improved.